Mimi's Organic Eats » Recipes » Cookies

 Turn over every other cookie so they are all paired.
 Pipe a swirl of filling onto each cookie and sandwich them together.

-No, fresh strawberries won’t work in this recipe because they have so much moisture.
+No, fresh strawberries (and frozen) won’t work in this recipe because they have so much moisture.
 So freeze dried strawberries are best!

 Yes, if you only have unsalted butter, you can use that.
 If you do that be sure to add ½ teaspoon fine sea salt to the recipe.